akechi-haruka/LAHEE/README.md

 * Playtime tracking (approximate) and stats.
 * Switch between multiple accounts and/or multiple progressions in the same game.
 * Freely share your modified achievement data .json files to anyone.
+* Track progression for unofficial and local achievements.

 ### What LAHEE doesn't do